mitalidwivedi/work/README.md

 ### The reaper

-* If a process crashes hard (eg, the power on the server turns off or the kernal freezes), some jobs may be in progress and we won't want to lose them.
+* If a process crashes hard (eg, the power on the server turns off or the kernel freezes), some jobs may be in progress and we won't want to lose them.
 They're safe in their in-progress queue.
 * The reaper will look for worker pools without a heartbeat.
 It will scan their in-progress queues and requeue anything it finds.

 ### Unique jobs